 If I asked what you wanted your staff to complete by the end of this week, month and year – or if I asked your staff what you wanted them to complete by the end of this week, month and year would I get a comprehensive answer?
 Possibly not, however it is really important to set clear and meaningful expectations and ensure that staff are consistently focused on your expected outcomes.

-Some no doubt feel it unnecessary as their staff know what is expected.
-Unfortunately, in most cases, while their staff members have a good understanding of the duties they need to complete each day they may struggle answering the following questions:
+Some no doubt feel it unnecessary as they believe their staff know what is expected.
+Unfortunately, in most cases, while their staff members have a good understanding of the duties they need to complete each day, they may struggle answering the following questions:

 - What is the direction of the company (and your department)?

 - How do your daily duties affect this direction?

 - In what areas do you excel, and how does this help the company reach its goals?

 - In what areas do you need to improve, and how would this help the company reach its goals?